-Every tennis tournament provides bettors with a multitude of betting opportunities.
+Every tennis tournament, whether ATP or WTA, provides bettors with a multitude of betting opportunities.
 From betting on players to win the tournament to betting on individual matches, value can be found all over the place for the astute tennis bettor.
 Handicappers willing to put in the time and effort can make good money betting on tennis.
 But first, let's look at how to bet on tennis.

 Basic Odds and Betting Options